Our Science

 The Advantages of CTO1681

 CTO1681 provides a number of advantages over other therapeutic options in treating CRS.
-By combining a demonstrated, broad mechanism of action to modulate cytokine production with a well-established safety record, it is positioned to become a new best practice in medicine.
+By combining a broad mechanism of action to modulate cytokine production with a well-established safety record, it is positioned to become a new standard of care in the treatment of CRS.

 • Phase 1 Human Clinical Trial Complete